andrew/ultimate-awesome/README.md

 - [awesome-digital-rights](https://github.com/brandonhimpfen/awesome-digital-rights) - A curated list of resources, organizations, tools, and readings focused on digital rights, freedom of expression, privacy, access to information, and internet governance.
 - [awesome-drone-laws-by-country](https://github.com/brandonhimpfen/awesome-drone-laws-by-country) - A curated list of resources, databases, and official sources on drone laws, regulations, and UAV/UAS policies around the world.
 - [awesome-drone-photography-cinematography](https://github.com/brandonhimpfen/awesome-drone-photography-cinematography) - A curated list of tools, cameras, tutorials, techniques, regulations, filters, workflows, apps, and resources for drone photography and cinematography.
-- [awesome-environmental-engineering](https://github.com/brandonhimpfen/awesome-environmental-engineering) - A curated list of tools, frameworks, resources, and educational content for environmental engineering.
 - [awesome-ethereum](https://github.com/brandonhimpfen/awesome-ethereum) - A curated list of awesome tools, libraries, frameworks, educational content, and community resources for Ethereum, the world’s leading smart contract platform.
 This list covers everything from getting started with Ethereum to advanced development and DeFi applications.
 - [awesome-govtech](https://github.com/brandonhimpfen/awesome-govtech) - A curated list of platforms, tools, frameworks, datasets, and learning resources for GovTech.
 - [awesome-heroku](https://github.com/brandonhimpfen/awesome-heroku) - A curated list of platforms, tools, buildpacks, add-ons, workflows, and learning resources for building, deploying, and scaling applications on Heroku.